numpy/numpy/doc/source/reference/random/parallel.rst

 Jump/Advance the PRNG state
 ---------------------------

-Jump
+Jumped
-****
+******

-``jump`` advances the state of the PRNG *as-if* a large number of random numbers have been drawn.
+``jumped`` advances the state of the PRNG *as-if* a large number of random numbers have been drawn, and returns a new instance with this state.
 The specific number of draws varies by PRNG, and ranges from :math:`2^{64}` to :math:`2^{512}`.
 Additionally, the *as-if* draws also depend on the size of the default random number produced by the specific PRNG.
-The PRNGs that support ``jump``, along with the period of the PRNG, the size of the jump and the bits in the default unsigned random are listed below.
+The PRNGs that support ``jumped``, along with the period of the PRNG, the size of the jump and the bits in the default unsigned random are listed below.

 +-----------------+-------------------------+-------------------------+-------------------------+
 | PRNG            | Period                  |  Jump Size              | Bits                    |